Academy of St. Martin in the Fields

 The National Folk Museum of Korea presents “Arirang.”
-The exhibition showcases various regional versions of the song “Arirang.”
+The exhibition showcases various regional versions of the folk song “Arirang.”
+Visitors can also see how the song is used and celebrated in North Korea.
 Free Admission.
 Located near exit 5 of Gyeongbokgung Station or exit 1 of Anguk Station on subway line 3.
 For more information, call (02) 3704-3114.

 Tutankhamen: His Tomb and His Treasures